 Nordic co-operation has deep roots in politics, economics and culture.
-In general, it focuses on areas where a Nordic approach generates added value for the countries and peoples of the Region – this is called Nordic synergy.
-In 2016, the prime ministers adopted the overarching objective of make the Nordic Region the most integrated region in the world.
+In general, co-operation focuses on areas where a Nordic approach generates added value for the countries and peoples of the Region.

 Nordic co-operation seeks a strong Nordic voice in the world and an in European and international forums.
 The values shared by the Nordic countries help make the region one of the most innovative and competitive in the world.